VishnuK11/Computer_Vision/README.md

 17. Deep Learning Face Recognition
     - [Simpsons Character Dataset](https://github.com/VishnuK11/Computer_Vision/blob/main/17%20Simpson-Character-Dataset.ipynb)

     Used the simpsons character dataset to train images using transfer learning from a model build upon an inception architecture.
-A subset of 8 classes and their corresponding data was used.
+A subset of 8 classes and their corresponding 13000 images were used.
 The model was pretrained on the FaceNet database.
-3 Additional dense layers that were added were trained on the dataset.
+Three additional dense layers were added and were trained on the dataset.
+The model was trained for 10 Epochs.
 The model performed with an accuracy of 86% on seen data and 83% on the test data.